teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 * "Vesting" - Discuss how long cofounders will need to stick with the project to earn their ownership share.
 Assume that a cofounder will drift off to different project, and define what will happen to her pre-incorporation ownership stake.
 Put it in writing.
 A reasonable pre-incorporation "vesting" schedule might be "if you leave before we incorporate, you lose *all* ownership interest."

+* [Breaking Up prior to Incorporation](http://ithacavc.com/2011/10/16/breaking-up-prior-to-incorporation/). *Zach Shulman*, (2011).
+"Founder L is not pulling his weight; he is happy to talk strategy and suggest tasks for others, but is not willing to get his hands too dirty."
+Fucking Founder L.

 * [Startup Founder Agreements](http://blog.simeonov.com/2010/02/22/startup-founder-agreements/). *[Simeon Simeonov](https://twitter.com/simeons)*, 2010.
-The founding team should create a written agreement outlining IP ownership, equity ownership, vesting, etc. The agreement should be a simple, readable letter that aligns everyone's interest on the main startup issues.
-The letter should include a formation agreement paragraph that requires the founders to behave during incorporation in a way that effects the agreement.
+The founding team should create a simple written agreement outlining IP ownership, equity ownership, vesting, etc.

-* [Breaking Up prior to Incorporation](http://ithacavc.com/2011/10/16/breaking-up-prior-to-incorporation/).
-Zach Shulman, (2011).
-Ithaca VC discusses some common pre-incorporation founder pitfalls.

 * [When Do I need to Incorporate a Company?](http://www.startupcompanylawyer.com/2009/07/20/when-do-i-need-to-incorporate-a-company/) *[Yokum Taku](https://twitter.com/Yokum)*, 2009.
 Startups should incorporate before they start to generate revenue, create serious intellectual property, hire employees or contractors, issue stock options, or get visas.